⚠️ Concrete & Masonry Safety Risks

 Nonfatal Injury Patterns

 Each year, over 28,000 workers in the concrete and masonry trades experience a job-related injury or illness.
-That’s more than 10% of the entire workforce, which is estimated at 250,000 workers.
+That’s more than 10% of the workforce, which is estimated at 250,000 workers.

 Most Frequent Injury Types:

-- Overexertion and sprains
+- 👷♂️ Overexertion and sprains

-- Cuts and lacerations
+- 🩸 Cuts and lacerations

-- Slips, trips, and falls
+- ⚠️ Slips, trips, and falls

-- Chemical burns
+- ☣️ Chemical burns

-- Repetitive motion disorders
+- 🔁 Repetitive motion disorders

 Lost Workdays and Productivity Impact

-When someone is injured, it’s not just painful, it often means missing work.
+When someone is injured, it’s not just painful it often means missing work.
 Here’s how concrete and masonry compare to national averages:

 Key Risk Categories at a Glance

-Falls | Scaffold collapse, ladder accidents, falls from height, leading cause of death |
+Scaffold collapse, ladder accidents, falls from height the leading cause of death in masonry and concrete work.

-Struck-by/Caught-in | Falling objects, moving equipment, collapsing molds or walls |
+Falling objects, moving equipment, collapsing molds or walls major causes of severe trauma.

-Chemical Exposure | Cement burns, silica dust inhalation, dermatitis |
+Cement burns, silica dust inhalation, dermatitis long-term health impacts from daily exposure.

-Ergonomics | Awkward postures, carrying uneven loads, long hours with vibration tools |
+Awkward postures, uneven loads, long hours with vibration tools lead to fatigue and long-term strain.

 Why These Trades Are So Dangerous

-- Heavy materials like blocks, cement bags, and steel
+Heavy materials like blocks, cement bags, and steel

-- Fast-paced timelines and tight deadlines
+Fast-paced timelines and tight deadlines

-- Long hours on feet in awkward positions
+Long hours on feet in awkward positions

-- High platforms, narrow scaffolds, or unfinished floors
+High platforms, narrow scaffolds, or unfinished floors

-- Hazardous dust, loud tools, and powerful machines
+Hazardous dust, loud tools, and powerful machines

-It’s no surprise this mix leads to accidents, even for experienced workers.
+⚠️ It’s no surprise this mix leads to accidents, even for experienced workers.

 Final Thoughts